opsone-ch/documentation/services/website.rst

 -  latest TYPO3 CMS 7 LTS cloned into /opt/typo3/TYPO3\_7/
 -  Default webroot is ~/web
 -  PHP and nginx settings adjusted to TYPO3 7 requirements
--  TYPO3 ApplicationContext can be set by setting ``applicationContext`` in custom JSON
+-  TYPO3 application context can be set by setting the ``TYPO3_CONTEXT`` environment variable in custom JSON, see `Environment Variables`_ for details.
 -  TYPO3 Scheduler executed every 5 minutes

 typo3cmsv8